Thiruvananthapuram Lok Sabha constituency: Demographics

-As per the electoral roll for the 2024 polls, the total electorate is of 14,03,281 people including 7,27,469 women, 6,75,771 men and 41 transgenders.
+This constituency is dominated By Nair and Nadar.
+As per the electoral roll for the 2024 polls, the total electorate is of 14,03,281 people including 7,27,469 women, 6,75,771 men and 41 transgender people.
 Out of total electorate, 26% is rural and 74% is urban.
 The Scheduled castes (SC) and Scheduled tribes (ST) is 9.82% and 0.45%, respectively of total electorate.
-As per Census 2011 estimates the Thiruvananthapuram district has 66.46% Hindus, 19.10% Christians and 13.72% Muslims.
-The constituency also has highest proportion of Nadars and Converted Christians in Kerala.
+The constituency also has highest proportion of Nadars and Converted Christians in Kerala.Nairs dominates the urban segments of Kazhakootam,Nemom,Vattiyoorkavu and Thiruvananthapuram While the Nadars are Concentrated on Neyyattinkara,Parassala,Kovalam.

 As per the voter list published by the Election commission for the 2019 Lok Sabha elections, there were 13,34,665 voters in the electorate and 1077 polling stations in this constituency.
 The voter turnout for the 2019 Lok Sabha election was 73.45% where as it was 68.63% and 65.74% in the 2014 and 2009 elections respectively.